cobuildlab/cobuildlab-web/src/pages/development-blog/authentication-syndication-with-react-and-auth0.md

 Auth0 allows to perform features like:
 - OAuth 2.0  (OAuth 2.0 is the industry-standard protocol for authorization)
-- Dashboard (Lastest Logins, New Signups, Login Activity)
+- Dashboard (Latest Logins, New Signups, Login Activity)
-- Create an Appliaction (SPA, Native, RWA)
+- Create an Application (SPA, Native, RWA)
 - APIs
 - SSO Integrations
 - Connections (Database, Social, Enterprise, Passwordless)